vbotka/ansible-config-light/docs/source/guide.rst

     shell> ansible-playbook config-light.yml -t cl_services

-The role and tested data are idempotent.
-When running the playbook repeatedly there should be no changes once the application is installed.
+The role and the configuration data in the examples are idempotent.
+Once the application is installed there should be no changes reported by *ansible-playbook* when running the playbook repeatedly.